ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     - `Please select the snapshot mechanism to be used for backups`: I've chosen `5` to disable the snapshot mechanism because, in my tests, it has proven to be rather problematic.
 In particular:
         - The option 1 requires the installation of an extra DattoDB software.
         - The option 2 uses the snapshot capabilities of LVM but, from what I've found out about it, this method can have relevant performance issues.
         - The option 4 is the one I've tested.
-It creates creates temporary `.snapshot` files within the snapshooted filesystem but, in my case, the file would fill up the targeted storage completely, always provoking a failure in the snapshot process.
+It creates creates temporary `.snapshot` files within the snapshot filesystem but, in my case, the file would fill up the targeted storage completely, always provoking a failure in the snapshot process.

 4. With all the clients installed, browse to your UrBackup server's web interface.
 In the `Status` page, you should see all the clients autodetected already.